okta/okta.github.io/_source/_use_cases/api_access_management/index.md

 * Make the authorization server audience, defined by the claim (`aud`), specific to the API to reduce the risk of inappropriate access token reuse.
 A single global audience is rarely acceptable.
 For example: Instead of using `api.company.com` for the audience, a better approach is specifying `api.company.com/product1` and `api.company.com/product2`.

 * Define scopes within authorization servers that are granular and specific to the permissions required.
-A generic `admin` scope is rarely appropriate.
-A more common pattern is a URN such as `https://company.com/scopes/product1.admin`, or Java-style namespacing such as `com.okta.product1.admin`, which is Google’s approach for their API services.
+A generic admin scope is rarely appropriate.
+Java-style namespacing such as `com.okta.product1.admin` or Google’s URL-based style such as `https://company.com/scopes/product1.admin` are common and scalable approaches.

 * Authorization policies and rules are treated as a case or switch statement.
 Therefore, when a matching rule is found, it is applied and the result is immediately returned.
 No further rules are executed.

     * If a request generates unexpected scopes, it is because of a overly broad rule within the Authorization Server.

-    * An OAuth client can be assigned to any number of authorization servers.
+    * An OAuth 2.0 client can be assigned to any number of authorization servers.
 Doing so provides for a variety of tokens to be generated, each with separate authorization policies, token expiration times, and scopes.
-The audience claim (`aud`) is important in this case.
+The audience claim (`aud`) identifies which token maps to which API Product.

 * OAuth clients and authorization servers can be assigned on a many-to-many basis.
 This allows a developer to use a single OAuth Client to retrieve access tokens from different authorization servers depending on the use case.
 The only configuration changes necessary are the endpoints accessed and the scopes requested.